 Michael O’Leary, Ryanair’s chief executive, has owned the runner-up four times through Gigginstown House Stud - Mossbank (2008), First Lieutenant (2013), Valseur Lido (2016) and Sub Lieutenant (2017).
-He has also had the third in both 2015 (Don Cossack) and 2016 (Road To Riches).
-Last year, he finally hit the jackpot with balko Des Flos.
+He has also had the third in 2015 (Don Cossack), 2016 (Road To Riches) and 2019 (Road To Respect).
+He finally hit the jackpot with Balko Des Flos three years ago.

 The race conditions of the Cathcart were changed significantly, being made open to all horses rather than restricted to just first and second-season chasers.

 The first three runnings of the race – initially known as the Festival Trophy – were staged at Grade Two level before an upgrade in 2008.
 Ryanair came on board as sponsors in 2006.